mariadbd-multi(1) — Linux manual page

 account by executing the following commands for each server:

-shell> mysql -u root -S /tmp/mysql.sock -p
+shell> mariadb -u root -S /tmp/mariadb.sock -p

 Enter password:

-mysql> GRANT SHUTDOWN ON *.*
+mariadb> GRANT SHUTDOWN ON *.*

--> TO ´multi_admin´@´localhost´ IDENTIFIED BY ´multipass´;
+-> TO 'multi_admin'@'localhost' IDENTIFIED BY 'multipass';

-Change the connection parameters appropriately when
+Change the connection parameters appropriately when connecting

-the host where you want to run mysqld_multi.
+you want to run mariadbd-multi.

 • The Unix socket file and the TCP/IP port number must be